First Nation Land Management Resource Centre

 Professional Development

 The Resource Centre has produced over 50 short online courses, with several additional ones in development.
-These online courses have been created on topics informed by the key functions of a Lands Governance Director, Lands Manager or other Lands related staff operating under the Framework Agreement.
-These courses also have a supporting workbook, presentation and supplemental resources that can be used in webinars, workshops and individual learning.
+These courses have been created on topics informed by the key functions of a Land Governance Director, Land Manager, or other lands-related staff operating under the Framework Agreement.
+These courses also have a supporting workbook, presentation, and supplemental resources that can be used in webinars, workshops, and individual learning.
 Courses are reviewed and updated periodically as laws and other content changes come into effect.
 Courses can be accessed through our Online Course Catalogue.

 Environmental & Enforcement